-Ashwagandha (Withania somnifera) is an herb used in Ayurveda, the traditional medicine of India.
-Its root has a horsey smell (in Sanskrit, ashva means “horse” and gandha means “smell”) and is said to confer the strength and virility of a horse.
-Various parts of the plant are used, but the most common in supplements is an extract of its roots.
+Ashwagandha (Withania somnifera), also known as Indian Ginseng, is an herb used in Ayurveda, the traditional medicine of India.
+Its root has a horsey smell and is said to confer the strength and virility of a horse.
+In Sanskrit, ashva means “horse” and gandha means “smell.”
+Various parts of the plant are used, but the most common supplemental form is an extract of its roots.

-It seems to be safe, but it needs more long-term research that's specifically designed to evaluate its safety.
-It may cause mild drowsiness and sedation for some people.
+Ashwagandha appears to be safe, but more long-term research specifically designed to evaluate its safety is needed.
+Ashwagandha may cause mild drowsiness and sedation for some people.

 Ashwagandha contains numerous bioactive compounds, namely alkaloids, flavonoids, glycosides, steroids, and steroidal lactones.
 Within the steroidal lactones are withanolides, which are considered to be responsible for most of the plant’s benefits.

 Most of ashwagandha’s benefits are at least partly due to its potent antioxidant and anti-inflammatory properties.
 Ashwagandha can increase levels of antioxidant enzymes like glutathione peroxidase and superoxide dismutase, while also inhibiting lipid peroxidation.
 For more information on mechanisms of action, including molecular targets, see the Research Breakdown section.

 As part of its ability to reduce stress and anxiety, ashwagandha also appears to influence the hypothalamic-pituitary-adrenal axis — which plays a central role in the stress response — as evidenced by its ability to decrease cortisol levels.
 Furthermore, ashwagandha seems to alter the signaling of several neurotransmitters, which are dysfunctional in anxiety disorders.
 Its ability to enhance GABAA receptor signaling, specifically, is thought to underlie its benefits for sleep.